What was this engagement about?

 The first phase of the regulations, approved in October 2017, established a standard of preparedness, response and recovery necessary to protect B.C.’s environment.
 With some exceptions for B.C. oil and gas regulated entities, the Phase 1 regulations apply to pipelines transporting any quantity of liquid petroleum products, and rail or trucking operations transporting over 10,000 litres of liquid petroleum products.

-For Phase 2 of the process, the Province is seeking input on four areas:
+For Phase 2 of the process, the Province sought input on four areas:

 - Spill response times;